The Garden Grazer

 • White miso: This is a fermented soybean paste.
 It has mild umami flavor and is absolutely delicious in dressings and sauces to give it a deeper, more complex flavor.
 I highly recommend including it, but if you don't have any then simply salt to taste instead.
 (Add black pepper as well if desired.)

-• Dried Italian seasoning: Be sure your pantry spices are fresh (not expired) for best flavor.
-I use a teaspoon of Italian seasoning, but you can reduce if you'd prefer a less strong herb flavor.
+• Italian seasoning: Be sure your pantry spices are fresh (not expired) for best flavor.

-Overhead view of maple balsamic dressing in a blender before blending
+Overhead view of ingredients in a small blender cup before blending together

 Customizing

-Dried herbs: If you don't have Italian seasoning, use dried basil, oregano, thyme, marjoram, etc.
+Dried herbs: If you don't have Italian seasoning, use a pinch of dried basil, oregano, thyme, marjoram, etc.

-Make it creamy: Try this similar oil-free Creamy Balsamic Dressing for a fun twist made with hummus!
+Make it creamier: Try this similar oil-free Creamy Balsamic Dressing for an extra-creamy version made with hummus!

-Adding oil: If you include oil in your diet and wish to turn this into a vinaigrette dressing, I suggest adding a tablespoon or two of high quality extra-virgin olive oil while blending.
+Adding oil: If you include oil in your diet and wish to turn this into a vinaigrette dressing, add a tablespoon or two of high quality extra virgin olive oil while blending.

 Serving

-Salads: Pour or toss this dressing with your favorite tossed salads, chopped salads, holiday salads, or simple dinner salads.
+Salads: This is our go-to dressing for tossed salads, chopped salads, holiday salads, or simple dinner salads.
 (I love it on this Roasted Chickpea Salad with Hummus.)

 Steamed veggies: Spoon it over your favorite steamed vegetables before serving for rich flavor.